FAR-Lab/Interactive-Lab-Hub/Lab 1/README.md

 If you run into technical issues with this tool, you can also use a light switch, dimmer, etc. that you can can manually or remotely control.

 \*\***Give us feedback on Tinkerbelle.**\*\*

+The Tinkerbelle tool was very convenient for my device.
+Because my device's main feature is color selection, having the entire color wheel at my disposal was very helpful.
+This will make it easier to incorporate a joystick into the device for fine tuning of color selection.

 ## Part D. Wizard the device